luciano-ilha/falcon-shootergame-js/README.md

 - You'll need a package manager to install the dependencies listed in package.json in order to make the game work in your local machine.

-The project was built using yarn, so it's recommended to have yarn installed.
+The project was built using npm, so it's recommended to have npm installed.

 ## Getting Started